rajeswaranr/fleetworks/docs/fleetworks-architecture-design.md

 The current architecture is best described as:

-> Static multi-page SaaS/PWA + browser-side business logic + Supabase backend-as-a-service.
+> Static multi-page SaaS and PWA with a browser modular monolith, hexagonal boundaries inside business modules, and Supabase as the backend platform.

 There is no traditional application server for business logic.
 The local Node server only serves static files for development and testing.